 Summary

-The SCAN function applies a custom LAMBDA function to each element in a given array and returns an array that contains the intermediate values created during the scan.
-SCAN can be used to generate running totals and other calculations that show intermediate results.
+The SCAN function applies a custom calculation to each element in a given array or range and returns an array that contains the intermediate values created during the scan.
+SCAN can be used to generate running totals, running counts, and other calculations that show intermediate results.

 Purpose